-We promote creative coding for everyone.
 We support approaches to coding that engage young people in thinking creatively, reasoning systematically, and working collaboratively -- essential skills for everyone in today's society.
-The goal is not learning to code, it's coding to learn.

-We focus on Scratch, the visual, block-based programming language and online community developed by the Lifelong Kindergarten Group at the MIT Media Lab.
-Scratch is an authoring environment that makes it easy to create interactive media projects -- like games, interactive art, and simulations -- and then share those creations with others in an active, online community.
+We focus on Scratch, the block-based programming language and online community developed by the Lifelong Kindergarten Group at the MIT Media Lab.
+Scratch makes it easy for young people to create their own interactive media projects -- like games, animations, and simulations -- and then share their creations with others in an active, online community.

 We support online communities and in-person events in the Scratch ecosystem, where people celebrate creativity, collaborate on projects, and share ideas with one another.

 We develop and disseminate materials that help young people and educators engage in creative learning activities using the Scratch coding environment.